When Love Feels Missing: What’s Still True

 but because His love is not fragile.

-Some of you read about God’s love and quietly think:
+Some of us read about God’s love and quietly think:

 That can’t apply to me — not after everything I’ve done.